awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-transfer-user-homedirectorymapentry.md

 # AWS::Transfer::User HomeDirectoryMapEntry<a name="aws-properties-transfer-user-homedirectorymapentry"></a>

-Represents an object that contains entries and a targets for `HomeDirectoryMappings`\.
+Represents an object that contains entries and targets for `HomeDirectoryMappings`\.

 ## Syntax<a name="aws-properties-transfer-user-homedirectorymapentry-syntax"></a>